rehanulhassan12/DevDiscuss/README.md

-# DevDiscuss
+# 🚀 Dev Discuss

-**DevDiscuss** is a platform that allows the developer community to interact by posting questions, answering, commenting, and voting.
+**Dev Discuss** is a platform that allows the developer community to interact by posting questions, answering, commenting, and voting.
 The reputation system increases user credibility based on votes, encouraging quality contributions.

 ---